-There are three main components in the engine air cleaner system: a turbine precleaner, a Donaldson RadialsealTM air cleaner, and the standard Kohler engine air cleaner.
+There are two main components in the engine air cleaner system: a turbine precleaner and a Donaldson RadialsealTM air cleaner.
 Each component is checked, cleaned and maintained on a different schedule based on the filtering action required.
-Working as the primary air filter, the Donaldson is serviced more frequently than the secondary Kohler engine air filter.
 Each component is serviced as follows: